Stee-T/NARMAX/README.md

 The library doesn't just raises exceptions; it raises eyebrows and occasionally, the bar for what is assumed to be possible...

+Anyways, this GPU-accelerated Python package implements the [series of papers that constitute my PhD](#library--phd-roadmap) in mathematics for AI / ML where I present new algorithms for learning symbolic NARMAX machine learning models.

-Anyways, this GPU-accelerated Python package contains the machine learning algorithms described in my two papers "*[Arborescent Orthogonal Least Squares Regression](#arborescent-orthogonal-least-squares-regression---aorlsr) (AOrLSR)*" and "*[Dictionary Morphing Orthogonal Least Squares Regression](#dictionary-morphing-orthogonal-least-squares-regression---dmorlsr) (DMOrLSR)*" (coming soon) both based on my "*[Recursive Forward Orthogonal Least Squares Regression](#recursive-forward-orthogonal-least-squares-regression---rforlsr) (rFOrLSR)*" to fit "*[Non-Linear Auto-Regressive Moving-Average Exogenous input systems](#narmaxwho) (NARMAX)*".
+It currently fully implements the machine learning algorithms described my first paper "*[Arborescent Orthogonal Least Squares Regression](#arborescent-orthogonal-least-squares-regression---aorlsr) (AOrLSR)*" and already partially implements elements from the upcoming papers, which include  [NARMAX-expression compiler (Symbolic Oscillator)](#symbolic-oscillator) and "*[Dictionary Morphing Orthogonal Least Squares Regression](#dictionary-morphing-orthogonal-least-squares-regression---dmorlsr) (DMOrLSR)*" both based on my "*[Recursive Forward Orthogonal Least Squares Regression](#recursive-forward-orthogonal-least-squares-regression---rforlsr) (rFOrLSR)*" to fit "*[Non-Linear Auto-Regressive Moving-Average Exogenous input systems](#narmaxwho) (NARMAX)*".
 So, now that we have covered all the fancy acronyms, we might get into some explanations.
 Otherwise jump straight into the [library examples/ tutorials](https://github.com/Stee-T/rFOrLSR/tree/main/Examples "Example folder").

-**Note 1 (unfinished library):** The library currently only implements the arborescence part (see below) and is thus not finished, missing the dictionary morphing part.
-Thus, currently only static regressors can be fitted such that the dictionary terms need to be pre-defined and are not adapted to the system by the regression.
-Also I'm currently doing research into further ameliorations and even more advanced algorithms, which will all be included in progressive library updates and presented in papers.

-**Note 2 (Github's poor LaTex):** Github's LaTex engine is unreliable, so please forgive that certain expressions (especially sums and underlines) are not rendered properly or not at all.
+**Note 1 (Github's poor LaTex):** Github's LaTex engine is unreliable, so please forgive that certain expressions (especially sums and underlines) are not rendered properly or not at all.
 All $x$ and $\chi$ in matrix equations are of course vectors and should be underlined (check the readme.md if in doubt).

-**Note 3 (rFOrLSR):** You might ask yourself "how am I even supposed to pronounce *rFOrLSR*"?
+**Note 2 (rFOrLSR):** You might ask yourself "how am I even supposed to pronounce *rFOrLSR*"?
 Imagine you're a French pirate trying to pronounce "Airforce".
 Being French, you'll ignore the last letter in the word, making it "rFOrLS" and being a pirate, you'll say "*ARRRRRRRforce*" which fully suffices.

 <br/>

 # NARMAX...who?

-**• N for Non-linear:** Any non-linearity (functions or piecewise definitions) or non-linear combination method (products of terms, etc.) applied to any of the following types of terms.
+**• N for Non-linear:** Any non-linearity (functions or piecewise definitions) or non-linear combination method (products, divisions, conjunctions, disjunctions, etc.) applied to any of the below types of terms.

 **• AR for Auto-Regressive:** Any type of feeding the system-output $y$ back into the system, via feedback or recursion.
 Thus, anything containing  temporal terms (with $y\[k-j\]$ terms such as $\tanh(0.5y\[k-1\] + 0.3y\[k-2\]y\[k-3\])$ or $y^a\[k-1\]x^b\[k-3\]$) or spatial $y$ terms ($y_1y_2y_3$) or any spatio-temporal combination.